wadewegner/wadewegner.github.com/_posts/2017-04-23-use-workbench-with-your-scratch-org.md

 Successfully set the password "XXXXXXXX" for user scratchorgXXXXXXXXXXXXXX@wade.wegnercompany.com.
-You can see the password again by running "force:org:describe".
+You can see the password again by running "force:org:display".
 ```

 Now you know the password!
-What's more, it's encrypted and stored locally, so running `sfdx force:org:describe` will remind you of the password if you forget it.
+What's more, it's encrypted and stored locally, so running `sfdx force:org:display` will remind you of the password if you forget it.

 Second, you'll need to know the "my domain" used with the scratch org.
 This is also generated randomly when the scratch org is created.
-To get it, you run the same command, `sfdx force:org:describe`:
+To get it, you run the same command, `sfdx force:org:display`:

 ```
 Key              Value